Robotsix-UAV/PX4_ROS2_workspace/docs/index.md

 ## Dependencies

 This workspace requires only `git` and `docker` to be installed on your system.
 Docker containers provide all the necessary dependencies and tools to work with PX4 and ROS 2.
-Additionally, for SITL simulation using an NVIDIA GPU, you will need to have `nvidia-container-runtime` installed.
+Additionally, for SITL simulation using an NVIDIA GPU, you will need to have `nvidia-container-runtime` installed (available as a package under Ubuntu).
 Other GPUs are not supported.